ETH Zurich: Student Project House

-ETH Zurich promotes technology and knowledge transfer through an entrepreneurial ecosystem to foster spin-offs and start-ups.

-As of 2022, 527 ETH Zurich spin-off companies had been created.

-Competition teams

-ETH Zurich has three prominent competition teams that perform research in different popular fields and compete on the world stage.
-Most of these teams are based in the Swiss Innovation Park near Dübendorf.

-ARIS
+Engineering competitions

 The Swiss Academic Spaceflight Initiative (ARIS) (Akademische Raumfahrt Initiative Schweiz) is an organisation at ETH Zurich that focuses on the development of space related technologies.
 The most prominent area of research is in the development of a sounding rocket that is flown yearly at the Spaceport America Cup.
-ARIS also dedicates its resources to the academic advancement of spaceflight and hosts projects ranging from the development of Hybrid rocket Engines to Payload research.
+The AMZ - Academic Motorsports Association (Akademischer Motorsportverein Zürich) is the ETH Zurich's Formula Student team.
+Swissloop is ETH Zurich's newest competition team that is working on the development of a hyperloop system.